-Keep in mind that even if your scores and GPA are technically at the same level as the average at these schools, you can't count on being accepted.
-Any school that has an acceptance rate of less than 15 percent is a reach school even for the best students, and any school with an acceptance rate of less than 30 percent is still extremely selective.
+Keep in mind that even if your SAT/ACT scores and GPA are technically at the same level as the averages at these schools, you can't count on being accepted.
+Any school that has an acceptance rate of less than 15% is a reach school even for the best students, and any school with an acceptance rate of less than 30% is still very selective.

-University of Chicago: Subtly (or not so subtly) trying to inch its way into the Ivy League?
+The University of Chicago: subtly (or not so subtly) trying to inch its way into the Ivy League?

 Specialized Selective Schools

 Now I'll list schools that are extremely selective because they have specialized programs and are looking for specific types of applicants.
-Again, I’ve only included schools that have acceptance rates of less than 10 percent.
-I will also include the average GPA and test scores for each of these schools, although some of them do not report these facts.
-In the case of the highly selective music schools, statistics are less relevant to a student’s likelihood of acceptance.
-These schools consider musical talent more strongly than academic performance.
-In this section I’ve included a description of exactly why each school is so selective as well.
+I'll also include the average GPA and test scores for each of these schools, though be aware that some of them do not report these statistics.

 West Point graduation looks fun, but they're actually throwing up their hats in a very specific military formation.
 This is a tactic used to confuse and distract the enemy with its appearance of reckless exuberance.

-What Should You Do If You're Aiming for the Most Selective Colleges?
+What to Do If You're Aiming for the Most Selective Colleges